hashintel/hash/infra/terraform/README.md

 ## Deploy infrastructure with terraform

 Secret environment should be provided in HashiCorp Vault.
-These are expected in a kvv2 path starting with `pipelines/hash/` and ending with the environment name, e.g. `automation/pipelines/hash/prod`.
+These are expected in a kvv2 secrets engine path starting with `pipelines/hash/` and ending with the environment name, e.g. for a secrets engine `automation` the path would be `automation/pipelines/hash/prod`.
 The following secrets are expected:

 ```json
 {